mdhaber/scipy/paper.md

 which are not accurate outside the range of inputs for which they are designed.
 Here we present the implementation of a very accurate and sufficiently fast implementation of the studentized range distribution and a function for performing Tukey's HSD test.
-A thorough assessment of the methods, accuracy, and speed of the underlying calculations is available in [@StudentizedRangeSciPy], and an extensive test  suite included in SciPy guards against regressions.
 Both of these features are available in SciPy 1.8.0.

-# Statement of need
+# Performance

-When analysis of variance (ANOVA) indicates that there is a statistically significant difference between at least one pair of groups in an experiment, researchers are often interested in *which* of the differences is statistically significant.
-Researchers use "post-hoc tests" to study these pairwise differences while controlling the experiment-wise error rate.
-Until recently, no post-hoc tests were available in SciPy [@virtanen2020scipy], the de-facto standard library of fundamental algorithms for scientific computing in Python.
-To fill this gap, we contributed `scipy.stats.tukey_hsd` [@PRtukey_hsd], a function for performing Tukey's HSD test.

 The most computationally-challenging part of implementing Tukey's HSD test is the evaluation of the cumulative distribution function of the studentized range distribution, which is given by